anirudhreddy18/Docker-Kubernetes/RunningNotes.md

 - **Deployment maintains set of identical pods, ensuring they have correct config and right number exists.**
 - **Smallest deployable unit in kubernetes is a Pod(a pod has to have 1 or more containers).**

-### Object Types
+### Pods
 - Pod (used for Development but we always deploy pods using deployment file)
 - Deployment (used in Production since we can update replicas, image, container name, container Port)
+- used to run containers, group of containers that should be tightly coupled.
+Each Pod has an IP Address

 ### Service (Setup Networking) Types
-ClusterIP (expose access of pods for other objects inside the cluster like API connects to redis/postgres, not exposed to outside traffic, only exposed in cluster)
+- ClusterIP (expose access of pods for other objects inside the cluster like API connects to redis/postgres, not exposed to outside traffic, only exposed in cluster)
-NodePort (Expose container/pod to outside world only for development) LoadBalancer (Legacy because we want UI & API via nginx both exposed to outside world & load balacer can only do it for 1 pod)
+- NodePort (Expose container/pod to outside world only for development)
+- LoadBalancer (Legacy because we want UI & API via nginx both exposed to outside world & load balacer can only do it for 1 pod)
-Ingress (accepts incoming traffic & routing rules to get traffic to services ex: nignx ingress)
+- Ingress (accepts incoming traffic & routing rules to get traffic to services ex: nignx ingress).acts as reverse proxy & forwards requests to ClusterIP Services.
+- Pods can be deleted/recreated for whatever reason.
+Services make sure they forward the requests to correct Pods using labels.

+### Deployment
+- Deployment => maintains a set of identical pods, ensuring config & correct number exists.
+It can either update a pod or create a new pod.
+- Deployment will let master know to create pods.
+The selector field is used to match with the labels provided at pod level.

+### Stateful Set
+- Mostly used for Stateful apps like Databases.
+- Database can only have 1 writes, others are just replicas.
+So state needs to be synced - & then replica's need to be updated as well.

 ### YAML File
 - Selector component in node port file is used to identify how to route traffic to a pod. (labels is how its defined in a pod file) nodePort would be in b/w (30000 - 32767)
+- Name & kind are unique objects

 ### All Kubectl Commands
 - kubectl apply -f filename (we will always interact with master node & feed commands to master)